-Starting from V8.2, the Catalog includes a Data profiling plugin powered by LLM.
-The plugin invokes an LLM model via an LLM AI interface defined in the project.
-Note that prior to an AI interface creation in a project, it is required to install the relevant extension (e.g. OpenAI Connector).
+Starting from V8.2, the Catalog includes a data and metadata profiling plugin powered by LLM.
+The plugin invokes an LLM via an LLM AI interface defined in the project.
+Before creating an AI interface, you must install the relevant extension (e.g. OpenAI Connector).
+The Discovery process will use a designated LLM AI interface tagged as 'discovery'; if no such interface exists, it will fall back to one tagged as 'default'.

 The LLM plugin performs profiling of each column's metadata and data.
 The LLM plugin's response depends on the user prompt, which is defined in the plugin's configuration.
 The pre-defined user prompt can be modified per the project's needs; this user prompt should correspond to use cases as explained further in this article.

-In addition to the above use cases, you can use the same plugin to achieve your own use cases via updating the user prompt and other plugin's input parameters.
-For example, a new business dimension (a new property) can be created via an advanced plugin setup.
-An explanation and an example are provided at the end of this article.
+In addition to the above use cases, you can use the same plugin to implement your own use cases by updating the user prompt and other plugin's input parameters.
+The article includes two additional use cases with configuration examples:

 The plugin's input parameters are: